SCA

-This document explains the SCA (Strong Customer Authentication), and how to use its endpoints.
+This page explains the SCA (Strong Customer Authentication), how to use its endpoints, and how it is implemented in the API.

 Applicability: